timplunkett/meghanandtim.us/wedding-party/index.md

 Meghan has always wanted to be blonde like Kim.

 Kim will be a senior at the College of Wooster in Wooster, Ohio this fall.
-She is an Urban Studies major, and spent this past fall semester studying abroad in Copenhagen, Denmark.
+She is an Urban Studies major and a studio art minor whose primary focus is sculpture.
-Kim is minoring in sculpture and materials explorations, and spends much of her time outside of class crafting beautifully sculpted pieces out of wood.
+This past fall semester she studied abroad in Copenhagen, Denmark and hopes to go back soon!

 #### Julia Winder